 As the friend of a person who is gender diverse, you might feel betrayed.
 You may think your lesbian friend thinks the lesbian community “just isn’t good enough anymore.”
 You may think your gay friend is just taking the drag act way too far.
 Perhaps you think your friend’s behavior is erratic or there is mental instability.
 How do you approach the new boundary lines your friend has seemingly just drawn, when you need some time to get used to the idea?
 What ramifications does this now have on your girls’ night or guys’ night out now that your friend doesn’t fit into the same gender party anymore?

 These are the kinds of issues we are addressing at GenderNexus.
-As we prepare to open the doors for direct service with the gender diverse community, we invite you to scroll through the blog, follow us on Facebook and Twitter, subscribe to our email list, and make a contribution to support the cause!
+We invite you to schedule an appointment with a care coordinator, check out our events on the calendar, follow us on Facebook and Twitter, subscribe to our email list, and make a contribution to support the cause!